foe-mmr/FOE-CLI-GB-COST-CALCULATOR/README.md

 ```
 sudo apt install python-pip
 ```
-3. To install pychrome and tabulate, simply:
+3. To install pychrome and tabulate and mttkinter, simply:

 ```
 pip install pychrome